mkropat/sslfie/README.md

     Options:
       -o PATH -- output the cert to a file at PATH
       -k PATH -- output the key to a file at PATH
-      -c CC   -- country code listed in the cert (default: XX) -s SIZE -- generate a key of size SIZE (default: 2048) -y N    -- expire cert after N years (default: 10)
+      -K PATH -- sign key at PATH (instead of generating a new one) -c CC   -- country code listed in the cert (default: XX) -s SIZE -- generate a key of size SIZE (default: 2048) -y N    -- expire cert after N years (default: 10)